nemo794/nisarqa/README.md

 Step 2) Create a conda environment with the correct packages for QA.

 By creating a new environment using the `environment.yaml` file, the required packages and their versions will all be resolved by conda from the conda-forge channel, and thus remain consistent with each other.
 (Mixing package managers has led to import errors during testing.)
-The `environment.yaml` defaults to naming the new conda environment `qa`.
+The `environment.yaml` defaults to naming the new conda environment `nisarqa`.
 ```
 conda env create -f environment.yaml
-conda activate qa  # activate the new environment
+conda activate nisarqa  # activate the new environment
 ```

 Step 3) Clone the `QualityAssurance` repo and `cd` into the top level directory.